Environmental Science & Technology

 Air pollution is the leading environmental contributor to diseases that cause millions of premature deaths around the world each year.
 Our team researches cutting-edge clean air technologies, develops novel air pollution sensors, pollutant transport and transformation, and evaluates in-use pollutant emissions and controls.
 We focus on a range of pollutants and sources.
 Areas of focus include:

-• Quantifying emissions of greenhouse gases, odorous compounds, and other air pollutants associated with anaerobic digestion of organic municipal solid waste to produce biogas, conversion to electricity, and composting processes
+• Quantifying emissions of heat-trapping gases, odorous compounds, and other air pollutants associated with anaerobic digestion of organic municipal solid waste to produce biogas, conversion to electricity, and composting processes

 • Examining how black and brown carbon from wildfires, residential fireplaces, and other sources interact with sunlight on surfaces including snow and rooftops